Diary of a Christian: Learning the Lesson of Obedience

 Wednesday, January 10, 2018 Overcast with light rain

 Today was my fifth day at doing hosting duties, and I felt in a very low mood right from the start.
 These last few days, watching the sisters sitting at their computers every day, finalizing articles, and listening to the “tap tap tap” sound of their fingers on the keys, I felt so envious.
-I thought of how every article they were finalizing could serve the function of testifying to God in terms of spreading the; this duty is so meaningful and good!
+I thought of how every article they were finalizing could serve the function of testifying to God in terms of spreading the gospel; this duty is so meaningful and good!
 It isn’t too tiring and it’s an impressive duty to do.
 Especially when I see some sisters talking about work and fellowshiping the truth together, talking and smiling, whereas I’m out busy getting meals ready, with only pots and pans to greet me all day, washing and rinsing, doing housework, I feel like I’m just serving them every day like a housekeeper.
 I feel like I’m a disgraced lowly servant, and my heart feels very uncomfortable.
 I really don’t want to stay in this situation …

 Thursday, January 25, 2018 Moderate rain